 Prior to practicing law, Mr. Russell participated in developing computer simulations of the guidance and detonation equipment of the U.S. Army’s PATRIOT missile system.

 Mr. Russell is a former two-term member of the firm’s Executive Committee.
 He was recognized in The Best Lawyers in America® for Patent Law in 2019 and each of the 18 years immediately preceding.
 He was also recognized as a 2009 Georgia "Super Lawyer" for Intellectual Property law by Super Lawyers magazine.
 Mr. Russell was listed in the International Who's Who of Patent Lawyers in 2011 and 2013 and also in the International Who’s Who of Business Lawyers for Patents in 2011, 2013 and 2014.
-He was named Pro Bono Volunteer of the Year in 2011 by Atlanta Legal Aid Society, Inc. Mr. Russell was named a top patent practitioner in 2017 and the five years immediately preceding by IAM Patent 1000 – The World’s Leading Patent Practitioners.
+He was named Pro Bono Volunteer of the Year in 2011 by Atlanta Legal Aid Society, Inc. Mr. Russell was named a top patent practitioner in 2019 and the seven years immediately preceding by IAM Patent 1000 – The World’s Leading Patent Practitioners.
 He was named among Georgia Trend's 2012 "Legal Elite" in the area of Intellectual Property Law.
 Mr. Russell received Lexology’s Client Choice Guide - International 2013 Award in the Intellectual Property: Patents category for Georgia.
 In 2014, he was recommended by Legal 500 US for Patent Prosecution.
 Mr. Russell is AV® rated by Martindale-Hubbell.*

 * CV, BV, and AV are registered certification marks of Reed Elsevier Properties Inc., used in accordance with the Martindale-Hubbell certification procedure's standards and policies.